Ereiarrus/ComplementsBotPy/README.md

 twitch username/user id will still be stored in my database.
 If you don't want this, then also do !unignore me - this will remove any reference of you from my database
 - !userid - returns the twitch user's ID from their username; if no name specified, returns ID of caller
+- !username - returns the twitch user's name from their ID

 - !ignoreme - I will stop complementing you
 - !unignoreme - undo !ignoreme